adispezio/figma-plugin-example-prototype-write/README.md

 The ability to write protoype interactions in the Figma plugin API has landed!
 This update allows plugins to create new prototype interactions in the editor.

+Check out the [Figma plugin API docs](https://www.figma.com/plugin-docs/intro/) to learn more about writing plugins.

 ### Understanding reactions
 Under the hood, interactions are stored in the `reactions` array.
 A node can have multiple reaction objects and each is comprised of an `action` and a `trigger`.
 The `action` defines "what happens?" and the `trigger` defines "how will it happen?"